2023 Summer Camp: June 19-July 28, 2023

 To ensure your child has a safe and rewarding camp experience, each camp counselor is carefully chosen.
 They have passed a background check and must be current in CPR/First Aid.
 All staff undergo an intense training that includes behavior management, safety procedures, proper planning and programming skills, department standards and expectations.
 Camp counselors are trained to take the time to listen and help build your child's self-esteem and self-confidence.
 More than 60 percent of summer staff has worked with Lee County Parks & Recreation for two to three years and in some cases, as many as six to seven years.
 This high return of counselors is a mark of endorsement and knowledge of their passion to work with your child in a fun and rewarding environment.

-Summer Camp Coloring Contest Winners
+Summer Camp Calendars

 Search